philrz/super/book/src/tutorials/jq.md

 ```
 and we can see that the date fields are correctly typed as type `time`!

+>[!NOTE]
-> _We sorted the output values here using the
+> We sorted the output values here using the
 > [sort](../super-sql/operators/sort.md) operator
 > to produce a consistent output order since aggregations can be run in parallel
-> to achieve scale and do not guarantee their output order._
+> to achieve scale and do not guarantee their output order.

 ### Putting It All Together